joincivil/go-common/README.md

 ```

 The destination directory is generally the `go-common/abi` directory in this repository.
 This will produce the `.abi` & `.bin` files from the artifacts in the `Civil` repository.

+If there are issues with dependencies while running `abi_retrieval.sh`, try running the `yarn install` in the `joincivil/Civil` repo directly before running `abi_retrieval.sh`.
+More information can be found at [joincivil/Civil#dev-setup](https://github.com/joincivil/Civil#dev-setup)

 ### Solidity Wrappers